 Re-integration of personnel accademically-trained during the Project into their national biosafety regulatory systems

-Development of a Masters Programme in Africa
+Development of a Masters Programme in Africa and an eLearning portfolio

 Left: L-R - Prof. Kwabena Bosompem (UoG), Dr. Dennis Ndolo Obonyo (ICGEB), Dr. Daniel Dzidzienyo (UoG), Mr. Eric Okoree (NBA), Dr. Paul Keese (OGTR) and Prof. Eric Danquah in discussions regarding the possible establishment of a Master of Biosafety degree programme at the University of Ghana.